melkerton/adm-server/README.md

   response: pipe-beta.py
 ```

-There are two types of `response` available:
+Where

+1. `path` is used to match against the requested uri (e.g. `requested/path?id=1&status=red`
+2. `response` is

     1. a flat data file containing an HttpMessage [^2] or
     2. an executable file that accepts the requested uri as the first agrument and prints an HttpMessage to stdout.
 Prefix the `response` with `pipe-` (filename must also be prefixed).

 ## Mock Response Files